 Here I talk about some of the most common blogging mistakes that can crush your content marketing efforts, plus how to fix them.

-Blogging Mistake #1 - Not Blogging Regularly Or At All
+Common Blogging Mistakes - #1 Not Blogging Regularly Or At All

 One of the biggest blogging mistakes I see clients make is that they don't blog regularly, or sometimes at all.
 Blogging only works if you do it, and you do it regularly and you do it with a plan.